ndsi6382/MyCryptoWatchlist/README.md

 This is a basic cryptocurrency watchlist web application, inspired by the CS50 'finance' problem set and then further expanded upon.
 As well as a watchlist, there is the ability to make virtual trades in a virtual portfolio, to test trading strategies.
 The data is pulled directly via an API from CoinMarketCap.

-I hope to expand upon this application in the future for further learning and development.
-I would like to implement features such as a conversion to AUD, graphs, and (Australian) tax calculators for the virtual portfolio, as well as account settings.

-I found this project to be both challenging and rewarding.
-The implementation of this program proved to be difficult because I wanted to prioritise the user experience.
-There are several additional layers of difficulty when allowing users to choose to buy in quantity or value (in USD).
-The variable nature of cryptocurrency prices and their unit divisions creates mathematical rounding difficulties as well: For example, US$1 = 0.00001722 BTC OR  US$1 = 19230.77 SHIB

-The following is a list of what each page/feature does.

 Login/Register/Logout:
 Users can register and log in/out to the website.
 An error notification is passed into the HTML of the webpage if there is a user-made error.